futtta/ao_critcss_aas/readme.txt

 Once a job is in the queue it can be executed and sent to criticalcss.com and at one of the next queue runs the critical CSS is retrieved and turned into a rule and it will be used for the next matching request (again for a page not in page cache).

+= What if my hosts limits the time PHP processes can run? =

+Autoptimize CriticalCss.com power-up uses scheduled jobs to go over a queue with URL's for which to fetch critical CSS.
+If there are many items in the queue, the process can take a couple of minutes to finish.
+If your hosts limits the time scheduled PHP processes can run, you can set the number of requests sent to criticalcss.com (the "request limit") under the Advanced Options.

 == Changelog ==

+= 1.2.0 =

+* New advanced option: "Fetch Original CSS"
+* Minor copy changes in Key settings panel and FAQ.

+= 1.1.0 =

+* Changes to queue processing to cater for hosts with hard limits on PHP processes duration

 = 1.0.1 =